 The improvements will allow passenger trains to use the bypass route without being delayed by freight or Sounder trains.
 After the completion of other capital rail projects, two additional daily round trip passenger trains could be added.
 Freight train traffic will not increase on this line beyond the minimal amount that utilizes it today.

-When completed, the Point Defiance Rail Bypass project will bring a total of seven daily round trip passenger trains through Tacoma, Lakewood, and DuPont intersections, with an average crossing time of 45 seconds per intersection and a maximum speed of 79 mph.
+When completed, the Point Defiance Rail Bypass project will bring a total of six daily round trip Amtrak Cascades trains and one Coast Starlight train through Tacoma, Lakewood, and DuPont intersections, with an average crossing time of 45 seconds per intersection and a maximum speed of 79 mph.

 What is the project timeline?